-Each state funds its infrastructure spending from specially allocated amounts collected from various taxes, typically fuel taxes and vehicle fees, as well as from voter-approved bond programs.
-Shortages in state tax revenues can reduce the amount spent on state infrastructure projects.
-Delays in state infrastructure spending can adversely affect our business.
-Many states have experienced state-level funding pressures caused by lower tax revenues and an inability to finance approved projects.
-Prior to the FAST Act, states took on a larger role in funding sustained infrastructure investment.
-Recently, many states have again taken on a significantly larger role in funding infrastructure investment, including initiating special-purpose taxes and increased fuel taxes.
+Each state funds its infrastructure spending from specially allocated amounts collected from various state taxes, typically fuel taxes and vehicle fees, as well as from voterapproved bond programs.
+Shortages in state tax revenues can reduce the amount spent or delay expenditures on state infrastructure projects.
+Many states have experienced statelevel funding pressures caused by lower tax revenues and an inability to finance approved projects.
+To address these pressures, some states have adopted measures to promote stable funding for infrastructure investment, including special-purpose taxes and increased fuel taxes.
+Any reduction in state infrastructure funding in the states in which we operate could have a material adverse effect on our results of operations.